blacknon/lssh/cmd/lsmux/README.md

 Files can be transferred directly to the remote host represented by the active pane.
 This allows you to move scripts, configuration files, or small assets to the target server without leaving `lsmux` or opening a separate transfer tool.
 It fits well with the pane-oriented workflow when you want to upload a file and then verify it immediately in the same session.

+### copy mode

+`lsmux` also includes a tmux-like copy mode for copying pane text to your local clipboard without stealing normal mouse behavior from tools such as `htop`, `vim`, or `less`.

+- Press `Ctrl+A [` to enter copy mode by default.
+- Drag with the mouse inside the focused pane to select text.
+- Release the mouse button to copy the selection to the local clipboard.
+- Press `Enter` or `y` to copy the current selection.
+- Press `Esc` to cancel copy mode.

+While copy mode is active, mouse drag is used for local text selection instead of being sent to the remote application.
+Outside copy mode, mouse events keep working normally inside the pane.

 ### config